dxw/dxw-cache-control/README.md

 This plugin adds the ability to set the cache-control header for any wordpress page displayed in the frontend to a custom max-age value which is administrator controlled in the backend.

-The plugin only modifies the headers on the frontend of the site, and does not opperate at all in the administration pages of a wordpress site.
+The plugin only modifies the headers on the frontend of the site, and does not operate at all in the administration pages of a wordpress site.

 NOTE: Version 1.0.0 onwards only supports PHP 8.2 and up.